COMMAND-LABS/social_media_ai_automation_masterclass/9_RAG/README.md

   - Sheet Name: `RAG`
   - Cell: B + (the number of the same row being processed)
   - Value: {{2.result}} (aka the output of the RAG response)

+## Closing Remarks

+And that should do it!